|

 The meaning of EXHIBIT is to submit (something, such as a document) to a court or officer in course of proceedings; also : to present or offer officially or in legal form.

-EXHIBIT | definition in the Cambridge English Dictionary
+EXHIBIT | English meaning - Cambridge Dictionary

 Exhibit - definition of exhibit by The Free Dictionary